Ben-Edwards44/Python_projects/README.md

-# Python_projects by Ben-Edwards44
+# Python_projects

-In this repository are some of the things I have made in python.
+These are some of the things I have made in python.

-Contents:

-main branch: bouncePhysics.py

-noughts and crosses branch: main.py; noughtscrosses2.py; noughtscrossescomputer.py;